-Join the conversation about about Washington And Jefferson College in the College Confidential forums
+Visit the College Confidential forums to join the conversation about Washington And Jefferson College

 How hard is it to get into Washington And Jefferson College?
-Washington And Jefferson College is a very selective institution.
-The Washington And Jefferson College acceptance rate is 90%.
-This means that the institution accepts 90 out of every 100 applicants.
+Washington And Jefferson College is a somewhat selective institution.
+The Washington And Jefferson College acceptance rate is 84%.
+This means that the institution accepts 83 out of every 100 applicants.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Washington And Jefferson College is Mar 1.
+The deadline for Fall first-year applications to Washington And Jefferson College is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs